-- Search the web: Select the address field, double-tap to invoke the keyboard, then enter a search term, phrase, or URL.
-Select a search suggestion, then double-tap. - Skip to the next element on a webpage: Set the rotor to the element type-such as headings, links, and form controls-then swipe up or down. - Set the rotor settings for web browsing: Go to Settings > Accessibility > VoiceOver > Rotor.
-Select or deselect items, or drag up or down to reposition an item. - Skip images while navigating: Go to Settings > Accessibility > VoiceOver > Navigate Images.
+• Search the web: Select the address field, double-tap to invoke the keyboard, then enter a search term, phrase, or URL.
+Select a search suggestion, then double-tap.

+- Skip to the next element on a webpage: Set the rotor to the element type-such as headings, links, and form controls-then swipe up or down. - Skip images while navigating: Go to Settings > Accessibility > VoiceOver > Navigate Images.
 You can choose to skip all images or only those without descriptions. - Reduce page clutter for easier reading and navigation: In the Safari address field, select the Format Options button, double-tap, select Show Reader View (not available for all webpages), then double-tap.

-Tip: If you use an Apple external keyboard with iPad, you can use single-key Quick Nav for webbrowsing.
+Tip: If you use an Apple external keyboard with iPad, you can use single-key Quick Nav for web browsing.